jaredhales/breach-mitigation-rails/README.md

 # breach-mitigation-rails

-Makes Rails 3, 4 and 5 applications less susceptible to the BREACH /
+This is an updated version of the original gem, now compatible with Rails 5.
-CRIME attacks.
+It makes Rails 3, 4 and 5 applications less susceptible to the BREACH / CRIME attacks.
 See [breachattack.com](http://breachattack.com/) for details.

 ## How it works